otavioonoue/otavioonoue/README.md

 ###

-<p align="left">💻 I’m working as a Full-Stack Software Developer, building web apps, high-performance backends, and IoT systems.<br><br>🛠️ I mainly work with Rust, Java, TypeScript/JavaScript, C#, and modern frameworks like Actix Web, Spring Boot, NestJS, .NET.<br><br>⚡ In my free time, I enjoy exploring embedded systems, tinkering with IoT projects, and contributing to the developer community.<br><br>🌱 Passionate about efficient, reliable, and maintainable software.
+<p align="left">💻 I’m working as a Full-Stack Software Developer, building web apps, high-performance backends, and IoT systems.<br>🛠️ I mainly work with Rust, Java, TypeScript/JavaScript, C#, and modern frameworks like Actix Web, Spring Boot, NestJS, .NET.<br>⚡ In my free time, I enjoy exploring embedded systems, tinkering with IoT projects, and contributing to the developer community.<br>🌱 Passionate about efficient, reliable, and maintainable software.
 Always trying to push code quality to the next level.</p>

 ###